-On December 14th the Norwegian-FSA published the MREL requirements for Sparebanken More, set at 31.4% of the banks risk weighted assets based on the balance sheet as of year end 2019, equivalent to NOK9.2 billion.
-After taking into account eligible capital instruments, the bank reports that it will need to have issued additional eligible liabilities of NOK 4.2billion by Q1 2021 to meet the overall MREL requirement.
+On December 14th the Norwegian-FSA published the MREL for Sparebanken More, set at 31.4% of the banks risk weighted assets based on the balance sheet as of year end 2019, equivalent to NOK9.2 billion.
+After taking into account eligible capital instruments, the bank reports that it will need to have issued additional eligible liabilities of NOK 4.2billion by Q1 2021 to meet the overall MREL.
 Initially this additional requirement can be met by traditional senior unsecured debt, of which the bank already has a sufficient volume.

-However, by the first of January 2024 the MREL requirement needs to be fully met with subordinated liabilities, including non preferred senior bonds (NPS).
+By the first of January 2024 the MREL needs to be fully met with subordinated liabilities, including non preferred senior bonds (NPS).
 The Norwegian-FSA requires the bank to phase in the volume of NPS in a linear fashion during 2021-2023 which the bank can do mainly through replacing maturing preferred senior debt.
-Sparebanken Møre will subordination requirement to the FSA during Q1 2021.
+Sparebanken Møre will submit a plan on how they intend to meet this subordination requirement to the FSA during Q1 2021.
+Assuming that the countercyclical buffer will remain at the current 1%, Moody's estimates that Sparebanken More will likely issue NPS debt of at around NOK5.0 billion in a linear manner by the end of 2023.